 A11) Lowering it to 19 (or even 20) is a step in the right direction, and the TSAP would not object to any stepping stone that leads to a drinking age of 18.
 But it would still be a year higher than the age of majority in 47 states.
 And the TSAP believes in treating 18 year olds as full adults.
 A drinking age of 19 would not be fair to those 18 year olds who have already graduated.
 And 19 is an awkward age to begin drinking legally (though not as awkward as 21 of course).
 Either way, alcohol would be just as illegal for those 17 and under.

-As for high school kids, remember that 10th graders (and even 8th graders) right now can get alcohol more easily than cigarettes (which are 18 in 46 states, 19 in the rest).
+As for high school kids, remember that 10th graders (and even 8th graders) right now can get alcohol more easily than cigarettes (which are still 18 in most states).
 It is hard to imagine booze being any more available in high school than it is now.
 But the current underground supply networks for high schoolers are highly unpredictable (feast or famine), and so they do not know when they will get the next opportunity to drink, so they are more likely to really overindulge.
 With often dangerous consequences.
 And some 17 year olds would be willing wait a year to stay within the law if the drinking age was 18, rather than be asked wait four years and saying why bother waiting even a minute?
 So even if alcohol did become slightly more available to 16 and 17 year olds under a drinking age of 18, it would hardly be an unmitigated evil.
 18 is low enough to enable high school seniors to learn to drink in a safer environment before going to college, while it is still high enough to not make it significantly easier for, say, 13 year olds to get.
 And those under 19 tend to have more parental supervision than those over 19.

 Also, remember that the lower the drinking age is, the easier it is to enforce.
 Finite law enforcement resources need not be spread so thin trying to do the impossible and keep 18-20 year olds from drinking.
 They could focus more on the younger kids instead, and better monitor their behavior as a result.